shivamgupta-21/Resturant_Website_Frontend/README.md

-Let's break down the project description and create a full plan for the HTML, CS and JavaScript project.
+Let's break down the project description and a full plan for the HTML, CS and JavaScript project.
 The goal of this project is to create a 5-page website using HTML for structure, CSS for styling, and a bit of JavaScript for interactivity.

 Project Overview:
     The website consists of 5 pages: